-On July 11, 1914, in his major league debut, George Herman “Babe” Ruth pitches seven strong innings to lead the Boston Red Sox over the Cleveland Indians, 4-3.
+On July 11, 1914, in his major league debut, George Herman “Babe” Ruth pitches seven strong innings to lead the Boston Red Sox over the Cleveland Indians (now known as the Cleveland Guardians), 4-3.

 George Herman Ruth was born February 6, 1895, in Baltimore, Maryland, where his father worked as a saloon keeper on the waterfront.
 He was the first of eight children, but only he and a sister survived infancy.
 The young George, known as “Gig” (pronounced jij) to his family, was a magnet for trouble from an early age.
 At seven, his truancy from school led his parents to declare him incorrigible, and he was sent to an orphanage, St. Mary’s Industrial School for Boys.
 Ruth lived there until he was 19 in 1914, when he was signed as a pitcher by the Baltimore Orioles.